 - Kleenex Wet Wipes or baby wipes to wipe down the mud you kick up on yourself especially on those slushy days.

 Jacob’s New York Winter Essentials + Winter Packing List

 - Winter Outerwear: We both have the same 3-in-1 parkas, but the women’s version is longer.

-- Midlayer: I like the Columbia Half Zip Fleece.
+- Midlayer: I like these.
 They’re warm cover parts of my neck on really cold days.